sbrown89/libzbar/README.md

 xcodebuild -list -project libzbar.xcodeproj /* Optional to show info about the build*/ <br />
 xcodebuild -configuration Release -scheme install <br />

-# LEGAL NOTE:
-## Suggested use, NOT ACTUAL  LEGAL ADVICE
+## LEGAL:
 On Windows, Android, and Apple this will statically build and link the libiconv library.
 For non-opensource / proprietary code, by dynamically linking to the final lib (libzbar), you will remain LGPL compliant.
 This, the original ZBar codebase and libiconv are released under the LGPL license.<br />
 <br />
-You should review the LGPL legal doc if unsure of use.
+You should review the LGPL legal doc to ensure proper use.

 ## Original Sources